-They spend more time in the water than not with a speed of 3.7 mph thanks to their wings, even dozing on the surface.
+They spend more time in the water than not, with a speed of 3.7 mph thanks to their wings, even dozing on the surface.

-They’re a vocal bunch with their constant growls, squawking, hissing, and braying.
+These penguin types are a vocal bunch with their constant growls, squawking, hissing, and braying.

 Little Karoo Dwarf Chameleon

 The South African native species were given their name from Little Karoo in Northern Cape.